EASY PEGBOARD INSTALLATION

 PEGBOARD INTO CONCRETE

 Wall Control pegboard panels can be installed into concrete or on a concrete block wall although we do not provide mounting hardware for concrete installations.
+We recommend using hardware designed specifically for masonry applications such as Tapcon or Power Pro screws.

 So for instance, if you wanted to span a width of 4' you would use (1) 8' long 2"x4" and cut it in half and you would mount the first half horizontally at the height you want the top of the panels to be using about 4 concrete or masonry anchors.
 Then you would mount the second 2"x4" about 32" on center below the top 2"x4" so that it lined up with the bottom row of mounting holes in the panels, again using about 4 concrete or masonry anchors.
 You could also mount a third 2"x4" in-between these two because the panels actually have a center row of mounting holes but when mounting to concrete this third row may be overkill depending on your application.
 Once the 2"x4" are up you can simply attached each panel in a series along the 2"x4"s with the attachment screws provided with the panels.